LazyCPU-org/pantinventory_devops/docs/02-network-configuration/01-docker-network.md

 ### Network Isolation

-- ✅ Only nginx-proxy-manager exposes ports to the internet
+- ✅ Only nginx exposes ports to the internet
 - ✅ Backend and database are NOT directly accessible from internet
 - ✅ Frontend is NOT directly accessible (served through nginx)
 - ✅ Communication between containers is encrypted at application level if needed